-All of the remaining development, regulatory, and commercial milestones related to U.S. development, regulatory and commercialization activities are fully constrained and are therefore excluded from the transaction price.
-The transaction price associated with the collaboration arrangement consists of \$31.0 million of upfront payments and option payments received from BMS and \$1.8 million in variable consideration which represents reimbursement to be received from BMS for manufacturing vector and associated payloads through development which has not yet been received.
-The Company has identified two performance obligations with respect to the arrangement with BMS.
+The transaction price associated with the collaboration arrangement consists of \$31.0 million of upfront payments and option payments received from BMS, the \$10.0 million bb21217 opt-out payment discussed above, and \$1.8 million in variable consideration which represents reimbursement to be received from BMS for manufacturing vector and associated payloads through development which has not yet been received.
+The Company identified two performance obligations with respect to the arrangement with BMS.
 The initial performance obligation was for research and development services that were substantially completed in September 2019, associated with the initial phase 1 clinical trial of bb21217.
 The Company allocated \$5.4 million of consideration to the research and development services performance obligation and fully recognized the consideration through September 2019.
-The other performance obligation relates to a combined performance obligation for the bb21217 license and vector manufacturing services through development, and the remaining \$27.4 million in consideration was allocated to this combined performance obligation.
+The other performance obligation relates to a combined performance obligation for the bb21217 license and vector manufacturing services through development, and the remaining \$37.4 million in consideration was allocated to this combined performance obligation.
 The Company will satisfy this combined performance obligation as the bb21217 manufacturing services are performed.
-As of March 31, 2022, the Company has not commenced manufacturing and the full amount of the allocated transaction price remains unsatisfied.
-The Company has not commence as of March 31, 2022 and December 31, 2021 associated with the combined performance obligation consisting of the bb21217 license and manufacturing services.
+All of the remaining development, regulatory, and commercial milestones related to U.S. development, regulatory and commercialization activities are fully constrained and are therefore excluded from the transaction price.